Datapack-Registry/lib-uuid/README.md

 Include `lib:uuid/setup` in the `#minecraft:load` tag.

 ## Usage
 Execute `lib:uuid/action/generate` as the entity to generate the uuid for.
-The result will be stored in the storage `lib:lib uuid.out`.
+The result will be stored in the storage `lib:lib uuid.out.uuid`.